Eri8283/Docker-Compose---Multi-Container-Python-Messaging-system/task-2/README.md

 - When I run `make test`, the *Spanish Inquisition* message must pass between those containers before being written to standard output.

-## For 30 marks
+## For 60 marks

 One way to do this is for one container to be a web server, and the other to somehow just run `wget`.

-This approach, or anything too similar to it, will receive a maximum of 30 marks.
+This approach, or anything too similar to it, will receive a maximum of 60 marks.

-## For 70 marks

-Impress me!
+## Impress me!

 Pass the message between the containers in some interesting way.